 Montana health insurance

 How healthy is living in Montana?
-The state ranks 29th in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+The state ranked #23 in the 2013 edition of America's Health Rankings® by the United Health Foundation.
+That's up an impressive five spots from the 2012 rankings.

 For more details see the United Health Foundation’s latest findings on Montana.